The Challenge for Professional Advisors

 Alistair Beddow of Meridian West is quoted as challenging professionals on how much they know about the 20% of clients who generate 80% of their firm’s/department’s profits.
 This is called the Pareto Principle or the 80:20 rule and is at the heart of my award-winning methodology - ‘Client Mapping’.

-I asked myself what creates the 80:20 rule, and then can this dial be shifted?
+I asked myself what creates the 80:20 rule, and then what can be done to shift the dial?

-The answer is that the rule is due to non-strategic business development or what I call a shotgun in a blizzard.
+The answer is that this rule is due to non-strategic business development or what I call a ‘shotgun in a blizzard’.

 Most networking and business development are non-strategic, which means the net is thrown widely and catches only 20% of good fish the rest are minnows and sharks which soak up the time of professionals and undermine the organisation's profitability.